INRIA/scikit-learn-mooc/slides/linear_model.md

 .shift-left.pull-left[<img src="../figures/multinomial.svg" width="100%">]

 ???
-Mutlinomial could be used
+Mutlinomial logistic regression is a natural extension of logistic regression.
-Otherwise, we stil can run One vs Rest approach
+Otherwise, we stil can run One vs Rest approach.

 ---
 # Linear separability